 In making a discretionary decision, USCIS will review your family member's file to determine whether there are any negative issues USCIS needs to take into account before granting the petition.
 If your relative has no negative immigration or criminal history, USCIS will likely exercise discretion favorably.
 However, you should still request that USCIS exercise discretion in the person's favor.
 To do that, you will need to include a signed statement by the family member along with evidence to establish your relative deserves this petition.

 You do not need to establish that the family member is admissible to the U.S., as it is not a requirement for approval of the I-929 petition.
 Not having to show admissibility is one of the great benefits of applying for lawful permanent residence in this manner.
-Relatives who otherwise might not have any immigration relief available to them because they have multiple unlawful entries, for example, may still be eligible to obtain green cards through this process.
+Relatives who otherwise might not have any immigration relief available to them because they have multiple unlawful entries, for example, might still be eligible to obtain green cards through this process.
 USCIS will, however, consider any inadmissibility issues when determining whether to make a favorable exercise of discretion and approve the I-929.
-If the family member has inadmissibility issues or other adverse factors in his or her background, you will need to present evidence of positive equities that would offset these.
+If the family member has inadmissibility issues or other adverse factors in their background, you will need to present evidence of positive equities that would offset these.

-Depending on how serious the adverse factors are, USCIS may want to see evidence that denying the family member status would result in “exceptional and extremely unusual hardship” (as opposed to mere “extreme hardship”).
-If your family member has a serious criminal history; for example, has been convicted of a serious violent crime, a crime involving sexual abuse committed upon a child, multiple drug-related crimes; or is the subject of security or terrorism related concerns, USCIS is unlikely to exercise discretion in the person’s favor.
+Depending on how serious the adverse factors are, USCIS might want to see evidence that denying the family member status would result in "exceptional and extremely unusual hardship" (as opposed to mere "extreme hardship").
+If your family member has a serious criminal history; for example, has been convicted of a serious violent crime, a crime involving sexual abuse committed upon a child, multiple drug-related crimes; or is the subject of security or terrorism related concerns, USCIS is unlikely to exercise discretion in the person's favor.